ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/01-orientation.md

 ## Creating a New Ember App with Ember CLI

 We can create a new project using Ember CLI's `new` command.
-It follows the pattern `ember new <project-name> -b @ember/octane-app-blueprint`.
+It follows the pattern `ember new <project-name>`.
 In our case, the project name would be `super-rentals`:

 ```run:command hidden=true
 # Hack: convince ember-cli we are really not in a project.
 Otherwise, we will get the "You cannot use the new command inside an ember-cli project." error when running `ember new`.